TPalawaT/Credit-Card-Fraud-Detection/README.md

 ## Contributing
 Your contributions are always welcome.<br/>
 Feel free to improve existing code, documentation or implement new algorithm.<br/>
-Metrics keep changing as soon as the code is run again.
-Any insights on that?

 ###### Thanks for reading.<br/>
 ###### TPT